arnobt78/Taskmate-ReactPage/README.md

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

+To install all dependences run this command from your project folder: `npm install`

 ## To Install NodeJS

 Make sure you have NodeJS installed in your machine first, The installation instructions are here: https://nodejs.org/en/